Lining Pro.com Technical Brief

 Consider Pipe Material, Access, and Consequence

-A Grade 3 defect in a shallow, low-consequence line may be managed differently than a Grade 3 defect in a critical sewer main under a major roadway, hospital, or commercial facility.
+A Grade 3 defect in a shallow, low-consequence line may be managed differently than a Grade 3 defect in a critical sewer main under a major roadway, hospital, school, or commercial facility.

 Match the Repair Method to the Failure Pattern